 Armpit lumps can occur in men and women of all ages.
-However, finding an armpit lump is most alarming for women because it may indicate breast cancer.
+However, a lump under the arm might indicate breast cancer.
 Women should perform monthly breast exams (best to do after period ends) and report any lumps to a doctor right away.

 A thorough physical examination is the first step in diagnosing an armpit lump.
-Your doctor will ask you questions about any changes in the lump, as well any pain you are experiencing in the area.
+Your doctor will ask you questions about any changes in the lump, as well any pain you’re experiencing in the area.
 Palpation, or massage, is used to determine the consistency and texture of the lump.
 This method is done exclusively by hand as the doctor gently examines the lymph nodes.

 Based on the results of your physical examination, your doctor may order further testing to rule out infection, allergic reaction, or cancerous changes.
-Your doctor may order a combination of diagnostic tests, including:
+Your doctor may order a combination of the following diagnostic tests:

-- chest or breast X-ray (mammogram): an imaging test that will allow your doctor to better see the lump
+- chest or breast X-ray (mammogram): this is an imaging test that will allow your doctor to better see the lump

 - biopsy (removing a small piece of tissue from the lump for testing)

 - allergy testing

 The course of treatment your doctor recommends depends on the underlying cause of the lump.
 Bacterial infections can be treated with oral antibiotics.
 After several days, the armpit lump should start to disappear as your body fights the infection.
 If the lump doesn’t respond to oral antibiotics, you may have to be hospitalized for intravenous (IV) antibiotics.

-In most cases, armpit lumps will not require any treatment, just simple observation.
-If your doctor determines this is the case, you can use home remedies such as warm compresses and over-the-counter pain relievers may be used to ease any discomfort.
+In most cases, armpit lumps won’t require any treatment, just simple observation.
+If your doctor determines this is the case, you can use home remedies such as warm compresses and over-the-counter pain relievers to ease any discomfort.
 Lumps that don’t require treatment include those associated with:

 - viral infections

 - fibroadenoma (noncancerous breast lumps)

 If your armpit lumps are found to be cancerous, your doctor may refer you to a specialist for further care.
-Treatment will depend on the type of cancer and what stage you are in, and it may involve a combination of:
+Treatment will depend on the type of cancer and what stage you’re in, and it may involve a combination of: